-Saint Xavier University, a Catholic institution inspired by the heritage of the Sisters of Mercy, educates men and women to search for truth, to think critically, to communicate effectively, and to serve wisely and compassionately in support of human dignity and the common good.
-The

-Mission of the University is inherently and expressly committed, therefore, to the admission of students without regard to their race, religion, color, sex, gender, age, disability, sexual orientation, military status, national or ethnic origin.
+Saint Xavier University, a Catholic institution inspired by the heritage of the Sisters of Mercy, educates persons to search for truth, to think critically, to communicate effectively, and to serve wisely and compassionately in support of human dignity and the common good.
+The Mission of the University is inherently and expressly committed, therefore, to the admission of students without regard to their race, religion, color, sex, gender, age, disability, sexual orientation, military status, national or ethnic origin.
 Nor does Saint Xavier University discriminate in the administration of its educational policies, scholarship and loan programs, athletic, extracurricular and other school-administered programs.
-If you have reason to believe that you have been subjected to any form of discrimination, please contact the Office of the Vice President for Student Affairs as soon as possible so as to enable timely support and an investigation of your concern.
+If you have reason to believe that you have been subjected to any form of discrimination, please contact the Dean of Students as soon as possible so as to enable timely support and an investigation of your concern.